What is the Blackburn BID?

 The Blackburn Town Centre BID has the potential to raise £1.5 million over five years to invest in local projects and services under these themes.

-This will be in addition to, and complementary to, the services already delivered by the local authority and other agencies, and planned strategic investments in the area such as the Cathedral Quarter, the new bus station and expanding the college campus.
+This will be in addition to, and complementary to, the services already delivered by the local authority and other agencies, and planned strategic investments in the area such as the Blakey Moor Townscape Heritage Project and the new town centre cinema.

-The BID was first elected on 1st January 2014 and ran for 5 years, before it was re-elected for another five year term starting 1st January 2019.
+The BID was first elected on 1st January 2014 and ran for 5 years, before it was re-elected, in November 2018, for another five year term starting 1st January 2019.

 Who is a BID member?